gbowne1/LinuxNotes/working-with-tmux.md

 The github is at <https://github.com/tmux/tmux>

-Systemwide configruation is at `/etc/tmux.conf`
+System-wide configuration is at `/etc/tmux.conf`

 ## shell flags used with tmux